Ateez Lands Third No. 1 on Albums Chart With ‘Golden Hour : Part.5’

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- With this No. 1, Ateez claimed the most top 10s of any collective in the 2020s, breaking its tie with Stray Kids and Tomorrow X Together.
+- With this entry, Ateez now holds the most top 10s of any group collective in the 2020s, breaking its tie with Stray Kids and Tomorrow X Together.

-- "Golden Hour : Part.5" was the only album to debut in the top 10 this week; Olivia Rodrigo's "You Seem Pretty Sad for a Girl So in Love" dropped to No. 2 after two weeks on top.
+- "Golden Hour: Part.5" was the only album to debut in the top 10 this week; Olivia Rodrigo's "You Seem Pretty Sad for a Girl So in Love" slipped to No. 2 after two weeks atop the chart with 127,000 units.